open-ephys/onix1-bonsai-docs/articles/hardware/np1e/gui.md

 While the GUI is open, any changes to the configuration settings can be freely modified and will not affect the configuration unless `Okay` is pressed.
 This includes all aspects of the configuration, such as which electrodes are enabled, the chosen reference channel, and the probe calibration file.

+> [!NOTE]
+> The hardware is not actually configured until the workflow starts.

 If the window is closed any other way (such as by pressing `Cancel`, or pressing the <kbd>X</kbd> to close the window), then any changes made *will not* be saved.

 ### ProbeInterface